Punjabi literature: Early history

 The earliest writings in Punjabi belong to the Nath Yogi era from the 9th to the 14th centuries.
+According to Gurinder Singh Mann et al, these earliest Nath writers consisted of the likes of Gorakh Nath and Charpat Nath.
 They referred to God with various names such as "Alakh Nirajan" which are still prevalent in Punjabi vernacular.
 According to Master Tara Singh, the Punjabi poetry authored by Baba Farid, Guru Nanak, and Bhai Gurdas was already at a high-level where subtle ideas could be expressed through a medium of a literary language, therefore Punjabi must have evolved centuries before then, perhaps in the 9th or 10th centuries.
+In addition to Nath literature, there is indirect evidence of Punjabi bardic literature from this period, although none has been uncovered or preserved.
+The names of some Punjabi bards who survive in references are Jodha and Vira, Lalla and Behlima, Mahima and Hasana, Rana Kailash and Maldeo, Sikandar and Birham, Tunda and Asraja.
+The Naths and bards were likely mostly oral traditions rather than literary.
+Their script was likely Sharada or Nagari.
+Other claimed authors of this early stage include Puran Bhagat and Shah Shams Sabzvari.

 An example of surviving work of an early-stage showcasing Old Punjabi emerging from Apabhraṃśa is a doha couplet dated to 760 by Saraha, a Vajrayana Mahasiddha saint, which is as follows:

+Another early work in a northwestern Apabhramsha precursory to Punjabi and Sindhi is the Sandeśarāsaka by Addahamāṇa (Apabhraṃśa form of the name Abdur Rahman).
+It is popularly asserted as being written in the 11th century, although it has been dated variously from the 12th to 13th centuries by other scholars.

+Medieval period

 Baba Farid, considered the first major Punjabi poet.

-Another early work in a northwestern Apabhramsha precursory to Punjabi and Sindhi is the Sandeśarāsaka by Addahamāṇa (Apabhraṃśa form of the name Abdur Rahman).
-It was written in the 11th century.

-The Punjabi literary tradition is popularly seen to commence with Baba Farid (1173–1266), whose Sufi poetry was compiled after his death in the Adi Granth.
-Amir Khusrau (1253 – 1325), a prominent Indo-Persian poet, is also known to have written a vaar in the Punjabi language.